 Eventually, Casey’s insurance ran out, and she was kicked out of the sober home.
 Five months pregnant and homeless, she returned to Massachusetts where she sought inpatient treatment with us at the New England Recovery Center in Westborough.
 She’s been drug-free since completing residential treatment and now enjoys spending time with her daughter.

 Sober home scams aren’t exclusive to Florida, they’re occurring all over the country, including Massachusetts.
 The best way to figure out which homes are going to be a positive influence and which ones aren’t is research.
 Talk to people who have gone through treatment and into a sober home and ask questions.

 “All I can say is, continue to reach out, ask for help, don’t get information from someone related to a treatment center,” she said.
 “As a patient, you are a consumer.
 It’s a business; you have a right to ask questions.”

-For our tips on how to find the right treatment center, check out our recent blog.
 For more information on why you should receive treatment at home, see our CEO Kurt Isaacson’s op-ed in The Worcester Telegram.